 - Academia: Most technology-oriented research that impacts critical infrastructure is most likely done through academic partnerships.
 At any given time, unknown personnel that are affiliated with the academic institution’s research lab, such as students and professors, are exposed to this critical research.
 Understanding the role of adjunct professorships, visiting scholars and foreign exchange students, is crucial for the integrity of technology research intended for critical infrastructure.

-- Collaboration: TSC Advantage considers all personnel involved in a product’s research phase to be critical and knowledgeable, regardless of time spent on the project.
+- Collaboration: Secure Halo considers all personnel involved in a product’s research phase to be critical and knowledgeable, regardless of time spent on the project.
 Adversaries, whether nation-state or competitors, are constantly seeking personnel with exposure to said research in order to develop a competitive edge.
 Collaboration opportunities in this phase are frequent, therefore, it is expected that researchers might be exposed to would-be adversaries during this time.
 We suggest that organizations implement effective policies that appropriately account for collaborative environments.

 - Funding: As a result of donations and gifts given to academic and research centers, it is often implied that donors and grantors might want to have insight into other ongoing sensitive projects.
 We encourage policies that legally enforce integrity and non-disclosure of sensitive projects.